markushehn/string_functions/README.md

 # string_functions-library implemented in C

-This library implements string processing functionality in C and is targeting microcontrollers or other embedded platforms with limited processing resources.
+This library implements string processing functionality in C and is targeting microcontrollers or other embedded systems with limited processing resources.